reyk/hpack/README.md

 1. Why another HPACK implementation?

    I either didn't like the license or the style of the existing C code.
-   And I wanted to have a small HPACK implementation that fits into a single `.c` and `.h` file.
+   And I wanted to have a small [HPACK][4] implementation that fits into a single `.c` and `.h` file.
 As a design decision, I decided to be extra careful with input and output buffers: avoiding to use dangerous pointer arithmetics, using allocated (heap) data instead